 - 20 g pumpkin seeds

-- 2 tsp olive oil (or other vegetable oil)
+- 2 teaspoon olive oil (or other vegetable oil)

-- ½ tsp salt flakes (or substitute for 1/4 tsp regular salt)
+- ½ teaspoon salt flakes (or substitute for ¼ teaspoon regular salt)

 - 240 g pasta (i used wholewheat fusilli)